mkijowski/lab6-ceg-3400/README.md

   3. [third cpe](thrid.com)
 * Why might having the CPE lookup for your most critical software be important for an organization to mitigate risk?
+* Which CPE has the most CVE's since Jan 1, 2023?
+How many?
+* What is the highest CVSS score of any 2024 CVE related to one of your CPE's?
+Link the CVE.

-* My three vulnerabilities (CVE's) (please provide both a link and a common name, and a summary of each):
+* My three vulnerabilities (CVE's) (please provide both a link and a common name, a CVSS score, and a summary of each):

 ##### [first cve common name](www.first-cve-link.com)